 Review of Eaton CHSPT2ULTRA 109420 Whole House Surge Protector

-Its features are almost incomparable with those of any other whole house surge protector, which has been approved by UL.
+Its features are almost incomparable with those of any other whole-house surge protector that has been approved by UL.
 CHSPT2ULTRA is the best surge suppressor you can purchase from Eaton if your goal is to protect all your electrical appliances from surges.
 Add-on modules have their benefits as well as subjective customer support.

 What We Like